A variant of the discrete Burgers equation derived from the correlated random walk and its ultradiscretization: The ultradiscrete correlated Burgers equation and cellular automata

 Here we assume that the sites $j$ satisfy the periodic boundary condition with integer period $N$, i.e., $U_{j}^{n}=U_{j+N}^{n}, \tilde{V}_{j}^{n}=\tilde{V}_{j+N}^{n}$.
-In the following Theorem \ref{thm_CA}, we discuss the initial condition that the values of $U_{j}^{n}$ and $\tilde{V}_{j}^{n}$ for any $j$ are in the closed interval independent of $n$. \begin{theorem} In the CRW-type ultradiscrete Burgers equation \eqref{udpb1}, we assume that
+In the following Theorem \ref{thm_CA}, we discuss the initial condition that the values of $U_{j}^{n}$ and $\tilde{V}_{j}^{n}$ for any $j$ are in the closed interval independent of $n$. \begin{theorem} In the udc-Burgers equation \eqref{udpb1}, we assume that

 Then, for any discrete time $n\geq 1$, it holds that

 \end{theorem} \begin{proof} This proof is given by induction with respect to $n$.
 We assume that \eqref{eq:thm1} holds true for the discrete time less than or equal to $n$.
 In the 1st equation of \eqref{udpb1}, we have